lionslair/laradock-local/README.md

 This repository is a customised fork of [https://github.com/laradock/laradock](https://github.com/laradock/laradock)

-Most of the notes here have been worked out from the lardocs documentation. [https://laradock.io/getting-started/#requirements](https://laradock.io/getting-started/#requirements)
+Most of the notes here have been worked out from the laradocs documentation. [https://laradock.io/getting-started/#requirements](https://laradock.io/getting-started/#requirements)

 ## Install / Setup